 We are pleased to introduce you to our Board of Trustees.

-I joined Nightstop as a trustee at the end of 2015.
+I joined Nightstop as a trustee at the end of 2015 and was elected to Chair of Trustees in 2022.

-In my spare time you’ll find me running through Birmingham’s urban centre or leafy suburbs.
+In my spare time you will find me running through Birmingham’s city centre or leafy suburbs.

 Matt Glover - Treasurer